GunnerLab/mcce4_tutorial/docs/installation/installation_options.md

 # 1. Setup MCCE4 Installation Paths
 There are two ways you can install MCCE4-Alpha, which differ on whether a script is used:

+ * Option B: Manual setup that includes: the compilation of `mcce` with or without that of `delphi`, and the creation of a NGPB image optimized for your platform.

- * Option A:
+## Option A: Quick Installation with Scripts
    - Keep the provided `mcce` and `delphi` (alternate PBE solver) executables compiled for Linux OS;
    - Use the semi-automated setup using provided script that download a generic NGPB image.
- * Option B: Manual setup that includes: the compilation of `mcce` with or without that of `delphi`, and the creation of a NGPB image optimized for your platform.

-## Option A: Quick Installation with Scripts
 ## 1. Clone the repository to a desired place on your computer (referred to as "clone_dir"):
   * Git clone MCCE4-Alpha to a desired place on your computer (copy & pasted this command and press Enter):
   ```